 Toledo Mud Hens

 The Mud Hens are a minor league triple-A affiliate of the Detroit Tigers.
 They are a beloved Toledo team, and people of all ages can enjoy spending an evening at a game.
-The stadium has become a part of the downtown scene since being built in 2002.
+The stadium (Fifth Third Stadium), has become a part of the downtown scene since being built in 2002.

-You can whet your whistle and fill up on food with three different dining options: Holy Toledo Tavern, Birdcage Bar and Grill, and Fleetwood’s Tap Room (featuring 75 regional beers).
+You can whet your whistle and fill up on food with at the various dining options.
+Go to Fleetwood’s Tap Room to try one of the 75 regional beers or gorge on steak quesadillas at El Burrito Misterio.